raptorf1/cooper_api/README.md

 # Prerequisites

-You must have `Ruby`, `Ruby on Rails`, `Node.js` & `Bundler` installed in your system to be able to view this app and run all feature, unit and acceptance tests.
+You must have `Ruby`, `Ruby on Rails`, `Node.js`, `Bundler` and `PostgreSQL` installed in your system to be able to view this app and run all feature, unit and acceptance tests.
 After forking the repository run `bundle install` so that you download all the gems used in the project.

 # Installing